-Here are some important facts to remember:
+Here are some important facts to remember about how other insurance works with Medicare covered services:

-- The insurance that pays first (primary payer) pays up to the limits of its coverage. - The insurance that pays second (secondary payer) only pays if there are costs the primary insurer didn't cover. - The secondary payer (which may be Medicare) might not pay all of the uncovered costs. - If your employer insurance is the secondary payer, you might need to enroll in Part B before your insurance will pay. - Medicaid pays after Medicare, employer group health plans, and/or Medigap policies have paid.
+- The insurance that pays first (primary payer) pays up to the limits of its coverage. - The insurance that pays second (secondary payer) only pays if there are costs the primary insurer didn't cover. - The secondary payer (which may be Medicare) might not pay all of the uncovered costs. - If your employer insurance is the secondary payer, you might need to enroll in Part B before your insurance will pay.

 For more information, visit Medicare.gov/publications to view the booklet "Medicare & Other Health Benefits: Your Guide to Who Pays First."
+You can also call 1-800-MEDICARE (1-800-633-4227) for more information.
+TTY users can call 1-877-486-2048.